Financing Your Education

 - Questions to Ask Colleges Regarding Financial Aid

 - Reciprocity (For students attending a public college in Iowa, Wisconsin, North Dakota or South Dakota)

 The federal government awards around $125 billion in student aid every year in the form of grants, loans and work study.
 All colleges and universities across the United States require that you file the FAFSA if you are applying for a financial aid package.
 The FAFSA application asks for information about your family’s financial status and considers several other factors in determining your eligibility to receive aid.
 After you have completed and submitted your FAFSA, you will receive a Student Aid Report (SAR) that will inform you of your EFC (Estimated Family Contribution).
 Your family will be expected to pay this estimated amount for a specific academic year.
 If the college tuition/cost is more than your EFC, you will have a financial need and should be eligible to receive some type of financial aid.
 Your information will be given to colleges that you are applying to and after that data has been reviewed, each college will determine the financial aid package that they can offer to you.

-Another option for scholarships at WHS is our local scholarship program.
 Area organizations and individuals provide a variety of scholarships for seniors.
 Even though the sponsors are local, these scholarships can be used towards your expenses at any college or university in the United States.
-The packet of information for the local scholarships will be available in mid-December and seniors will have until early February to apply for these scholarships.
-Students will be notified via emails and NewsBreak when the local scholarship packet is available.
+The packet of information for the local scholarships will be available in mid-December and seniors will have until late January to apply for these scholarships.
+Students will be notified via emails when the local scholarship packet is available.
 All students who are selected to receive local scholarships will be awarded at the Senior Awards Night in May.

 Scholarship Search Websites